-Skip directly to searchSkip directly to the site navigationSkip directly to this page's context menuSkip directly to the page's main content
+Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Relevant Population Characteristics for Breastfeeding at 3 Months and 6 Months